melihovv/laravel-starter-kit/README.md

 ## Installed packages for API
 - asvae/laravel-api-tester
 - dingo/api
+- tymon/jwt-auth

-## Things you probably want to change manually
+## Things you may do manually
 - name of your app in `config/app.php`
 - `timezone` in `config/app.php`
 - `locale` in `config/app.php`